AliceO2Group/AliceO2/Detectors/MUON/MID/Workflow/README.md

 # MID reconstruction workflow

 The MID reconstruction starts from the digits and produced MID tracks.
-The input digits cna be:
+The input digits can be:

 - MC digits
 - digits obtained after decoding raw data